des-felins/lottery-fx/README.md

-# Lottery: an application choosing a random name/number from a list
+# Raffle-fx: an application choosing a random name/number from a list

 A JavaFX application for shuffling a list of Strings to choose a winner participant.
 If the participant in present, they are congratulated.